gfaster/METIS/README.md

 This repository is my attempt of porting METIS to Rust file-by-file, line-by-line.

-As of 2023-09-17 (`c80c7df`), 1,426 of 15,642 lines of C code have been ported (not including header files) - that means 14,216 to go.
-It has taken 4,164 lines of Rust code to achieve this.
+As of 2023-09-17 (`8cde126`), 2,056 of 15,642 lines of C code have been ported (not including header files, using `wc`) - that means 13,586 to go.
+It has taken 4,900 lines of Rust code to achieve this.

 Check [`translation.md`](./translation.md) for my porting process.

+Check [`appendix.md`](./appendix.md) for some info on common functions used.

 ##  Downloading METIS